 This Pumpkin Snickerdoodle Recipe is a little bit different than most recipes.
-You see, it has pure pumpkin flour that delivers the wonderful pumpkin flavor and creates a deliciously fluffy and soft cookie.
+You see, it has pure pumpkin flour that delivers the beautiful pumpkin flavor and creates a deliciously fluffy and soft cookie.

 Cookies are my favorite kind of dessert.
-And this snickerdoodle recipe has a wonderful blend of spices that naturally make it a lovely fall and winter cookie.
+And this recipe for pumpkin snickerdoodles has a beautiful blend of spices that naturally make it a lovely fall and winter cookie.

 Snickerdoodle cookies are my husband’s favorite cookie.
 But I think it would be fair to say that any cookie is my husband’s favorite.
 I hate to admit that I’ve shied away from baking his favorite cookie since I have failed miserably at making them.
 I’m not sure why I have a problem with this cookie.
-But over the years, my snickerdoodles have always come out flat and oily.
+But my snickerdoodles have always come out flat and oily over the years.

 Finally, I came up with a delicious cookie with a subtle but delightful taste of pumpkin!